vitobasso/scraper-pipeline/doc/prod-deployment.md

 - https://dashboard.render.com/cron/new
 - https://replit.com/ # free trial
 - https://railway.com/ # no longer has free tier
+- http://www.pythonanywhere.com/ # free tier has 500MB storage only
 - https://vercel.com/ # node.js only. has a beta python managed service but can't do long-running job with starage.

 ### Domain name